Skip to main content

 Troubleshooting

-Ana can’t access the repository:
+Ana can’t access the repository

 • Verify the PAT has correct permissions (Contents: Read and Write)

-• Check the repository URL and owner are correct
+• Check the repository URL and owner are correct in the system prompt

 • Ensure the repository is not empty